 “It turns out the public hardly cares.”

-Greg Cote goes onto report, with an undercurrent of surprise that NFL fans care about football.
+Greg Cote goes onto report, with an undercurrent of some surprise that NFL fans care about football.

 The fan of the game didn’t care about concussion gate.
 All of the former NFL players –that now have on air personality jobs– preened themselves of the guilt of playing a contact sport by saying that they wouldn’t allow their children to play this violent game.
+This is now called virtue-signaling.
 And these were big time stars, the faces of the game, saying this.
 Pffft!
 It didn’t make a dent.

 We didn’t get mad at these former players, however, as we knew that their “look at me” editorials were simply attempts to establish their bona fides as a broadcaster that would help them transition away from being identified solely as a former-player.
 Those that lasted through the sermon, without flipping the channel, probably didn’t hold it against the former players.
 They likely didn’t care one way or another.